dotnet/samples/windowsforms/README.md

 ## Porting apps from .NET Framework

-If you want to first understand your existing applications readiness for migrating from .NET Framework to .NET, use the [.NET Upgrade Assistant](https://learn.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-how-to-analyze).
+If you want to first understand your existing application's readiness for migrating from .NET Framework to .NET, use the [.NET Upgrade Assistant](https://learn.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-how-to-analyze).
 This tool analyzes projects and generates a report that you can browse to get more information about the upgrade.

 To learn how to migrate a Windows Forms app, see [Upgrade a .NET Framework Windows Forms desktop app to .NET](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/migration/).